lostpfg/puble/README.md

         <button onClick={() => publish("test:event", { priority: 5, payload: { timestamp: new Date().getTime() } })}>
             Publish
         </button>
-    )
+    );
 }

 ```

 ###  useListener
 Simplifies subscribtion to events in React Components.
-Automatically handles subscription lifecycle with component mounting and unmounting.
+Automatically handles subscription lifecycle with component mounting and unmounting lifecycle.

 Parameters:
 - Supports dual use: Either pass a topic name and event type, or just an event type for the default topic.